swcarpentry/git-novice/episodes/08-collab.md

 > * `git remote rename [oldname] [newname]` changes the local alias by which a remote
 > is known - its name.
 For example, one could use this to change `upstream` to `fred`.
 {: .callout}

-Take a look to the Owner's repository on its GitHub website now (maybe you need to refresh your browser.)
-You should be able to see the new commit made by the Collaborator.

 To download the Collaborator's changes from GitHub, the Owner now enters: